 |Dissertation||MIEH 899 Doctoral Dissertation Research||12|

-Cour Courses (23 credits): Students could waive out of some of these courses with coursework taken at UMD or in previous master's programs.
+Core Courses (23 credits): Students could waive out of some of these courses with coursework taken at UMD or in previous master's programs.

 Supporting Courses (11-19 credits): Students would not be able to waive out of all rotations or seminar requirements.
 Rotations can in physical labs or with faculty conducting non-laboratory based research.
 At least 1 rotation must be outside of the student's focus area.

 Specialization Area (12-15 credits): Students would not be able to waive out of any of the 12 to 15 credits required for the specialization area.
-No more than 6 credits of MIEH 898 could be taken as part of the specialization area.
+No more than 6 credits of MIEH 898 can be taken as part of the specialization area.